-Dean of Student Services’ Office
+Vice President and Dean of Student Services’ Office

 Students choose Reed because they seek an intellectual and personal challenge.
 In order to meet the many demands of a Reed education, we expect students to work on their academic skills both inside and outside the classroom.
 To support this expectation, Reed has developed several important resources to complement the curriculum.
 In collaboration with faculty, academic support services offers peer tutoring, a cooperative study environment, writing and quantitative support, workshops, and individualized coaching.

 As fellow students, peer tutors have a deep understanding of Reed’s approach to academics.
 Tutors are available on a drop-in basis for biology, chemistry, economics, physics, math, modern languages, statistics, and writing.
 Tutors collaborate with students to talk through a particularly difficult problem set, offer feedback on lab reports, ponder questions about course materials, or share a fresh perspective on a concept that’s just out of reach.
 In addition to drop-in tutoring, students can meet with individual tutors for up to an hour per week in most subjects.
 Tutors have been recommended by their professors and are trained to help with Reed’s challenging coursework.
 Cooperative learning is a cornerstone of the Reed education; this is such a popular resource that many tutors have been tutored themselves.